Welcome To Join Us

 Publication of books and treatise, unhindered knowledge of eloquence,

-profound and wondrous wisdom, and extensive propagation of the true Dharma
+profound and wondrous wisdom, and extensive propagation of the True Dharma

 Venerable Pingshi focuses on and dedicates himself entirely to the welfare and well-being of each and every Buddhist practitioner.
 He tirelessly writes and publishes books expounding on Buddhist treatises and sutras and gives Dharma lectures in person on a weekly basis.
 The full dedication and commitment of Venerable Pingshi to spreading the true essence of the Buddha Dharma through his timely book publications on Buddhist wisdom from his personal realization are truly inspirational for all followers.
 He consistently explicates the Ultimate Reality of the Buddha Dharma with his attainment of the Buddhist wisdom of the tathāgatagarbha.
 His teachings are far reaching and touch on a broad spectrum of Buddhist teachings, including Chan, prajñā, Pure Land, the Agama sutras, the implicit teachings of the Surangama Sutra, training in higher wisdom in Consciousness-Only, and precept observance.
 Venerable Pingshi has published more than a hundred books.
 All his profits from his publications are donated to the True Enlightenment Practitioners Association, thus enabling the association to dispense the Dharma and the activities related to it to the Buddhist devotees, including the gradual expansion of Buddhist centers to accommodate the ever-growing number of Buddhist followers globally.
 His donations are entirely for the future benefit and spiritual lineage of the Buddha Dharma, and he does not accept any donation for himself.

-The Self and No Self
+Self and No Self

 (English version available)